 Additional Reading: Ways to improve your Credit Score

 Your preferred Credit Card issuer has to ensure that you have the financial bearings to clear your bills.
 How do the banks do this?
 They study the difference between your monthly salary and base credit limit and also calculate how much of your income is left after your expenditure.
 Your bank statements are a good indicator of the expenses you incur.
-If your expense management looks good and banks see that you manage to save a sizeable portion of your salary every month, then they’ll readily issue a Credit Card to you.
-That too one with a pleasing upper limit.
+If your expense management looks good and banks see that you manage to save a sizeable portion of your salary every month, then they will willingly issue a Credit Card to you, especially one with a pleasing upper limit.

 Your salary is one of the most important factors banks considered when reviewing your Credit Card application and to determine the upper limit on it.
-So if you have many sources of income, it’ll work in your favour to reveal all of them.
+So if you have many sources of income, it’ll work in your favour if you reveal all of them.

 Additional Reading: Advantages Of A Second Credit Card

 Risk borne by the issuer

 The credit limit extended to an applicant also depends upon the issuer’s policy towards risk management.
 Some banks have a low forbearance towards risk and refrain from giving high credit to people with a bad credit record.
 On the other hand, some banks can be generous enough but may charge a high annual fee.

 The economic situation of a country also determines the credit limit extended to people.
 If there is a slump, then prepare for banks to lower the credit limit on your Credit Card.
 Likewise, a booming economy can work favourably for those looking to raise their credit limit.